matswatso/CampusNextDoor/README.md

 significant way, and must somehow take advantage of features of a mobile device (mobility, camera, motion sensors, etc.).

+For reference, these are the topics we are covering:

+ * Basic layout elements
+ * Graphics and simple animation, including physics simulations
+ * Permissions handling
+ * Maps with user-tracking and annotations
+ * Local key-value storage
+ * Local file storage
+ * Remote database access with Redis
+ * Accessing accelerometer data
+ * Creating alert dialogs and snackbars
+ * Custom icons and sounds
+ * Local notifications and background services

+Here are _some_ topics we are not covering:

+ * Push notifications from remote services
+ * Using the camera
+ * Using the microphone
+ * Sprites or other complex animations
+ * Additional third-party APIs, such as Firebase, Spotify, etc.

 ## Deliverables

 You will need to submit the following things: